ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-shortcut-college.md

 ## Should I?
 The short answer is no, don't.

-You're probably seeing this post because you asked "Do you guys recommend X for \<insert high-tech role name>?", and someone linked this post as answer.
+You're probably seeing this post because you asked "Do you guys recommend X for \<JOB_ROLE\>?", and someone linked this post as answer.

 ## What are "shortcut colleges"?
 Shortcut colleges offer a condensed, hands-on approach to tech education, promising quick entry into the workforce with programs priced between $4000 to $10,000 (depends on where you're from).